markkurossi/iql/README.md

 ### String Functions

+ - BASE64DEC(*expression*): decodes the Base64 encoded string and
+   returns the resulting data, converted to string
+ - BASE64ENC(*expression*): return the Base64 encoding of the string
+   *expression*
  - CHARINDEX(*expression*, *search* [, *start*]): return the first
    index of the substring *search* in *expression*.
 The optional argument *start* specifies the search start location.
 If the